UR Medicine / Otolaryngology (ENT) / Sleep Apnea & CPAP Alternatives Program

 “Patients see a lot of information regarding various things that promise to treat their sleep apnea, often without a lot of guidance as to how effective the treatments are or where to start.
 It is very important to have a team of experts evaluating each patient and guiding them through the most appropriate options for them,” says Dr. Karelsky.
 This is why we built a comprehensive, personalized CPAP Alternatives Program to guide each patient through finding the best, scientifically proven treatment for them.

 Our team collaborates with a wide range of providers across UR Medicine as part of the Comprehensive Sleep Center.
-As one of the only comprehensive sleep care centers in the Western New York region, we aim to make care convenient and guide patients to the correct providers to meet their needs.
+As the only comprehensive sleep care center in Western New York, we aim to make care convenient and guide patients to the correct providers to meet their needs.